 Period poverty: the lack of access to sanitary products, menstrual hygiene education, toilets, hand washing facilities and/or waste management.

 With our customers’ help, we have been able to make donations a part of our daily work life.
-We are astonished by the generosity of our customers every time we check on the Donate a Pad numbers or on our Round Up donations (at checkout a $1 donation can be added to an organization helping people in need).
+We are astonished by the generosity of our customers every time we check on the “Donate a Pad” numbers!

 Increasing access to menstrual products is only one part of ending period poverty: we must also work to increase education surrounding reproductive health.
 Many young people are not taught how their bodies work and can be confused about periods.
 We get a lot of questions from new menstruators asking for advice and we do our best to help them understand their bodies better.
-We usually recommend that they read Cycling: A Guide to Menstruation by Laura Szumoski, an empowering do-it-yourself guide to menstruation and an accessible educational tool for menstruators of all ages.
-We have even sent this book to public libraries across the U.S. so its content is available for free!
-Learning about your body can be extremely empowering and we want to share this empowerment with as many people as possible.
+We usually recommend that they read Cycling: A Guide to Menstruation by Laura Szumoski, an empowering guide to menstruation, and an accessible educational tool for menstruators of all ages.
+We have even donated this book to public libraries across the U.S. so its content is available for free!
+Learning about your body can be extremely empowering and we want to share this experience with as many people as possible.

-Interested in helping us lift people out of period poverty?
+Interested in helping us address period poverty?

 - Get in contact with your local schools, governments and organizations to see how/if period poverty is on their radar.
 Encourage your politicians and local leaders to make menstrual products more accessible for more people and to increase education surrounding reproductive health.
 Check out PERIOD The Menstrual Movement– they are doing wonderful work, and have meaningful ways to get involved with chapters around the world!